Edge Hill University provides more than 2,200 single study bedrooms in halls of residence, divided into seven areas on campus.

 All rooms are furnished with a bed, wardrobe, desk and chair and you can personalise your space with posters, photos and other items.

-You will need to bring your own towels and bed linen (including a duvet and pillow), as well as crockery, cutlery, glassware, pots, pans and cooking utensils.
+You will need to bring your own towels and bed linen (including a duvet and pillow), as well as crockery, cutlery, glassware and cooking utensils.
+If you are allocated a room in Forest Court, Main Halls or Back Halls only, you will also need to bring pots and pans.

 How much will it cost?